 Delays in approval and payment

-Conventional invoice processing takes longer than necessary to approve and pay off liabilities like Accounts Payable (AP), leading to delays in AP process and potentially damaging vendor relationships.
+Conventional invoice processing takes longer than necessary to approve and pay off liabilities like Accounts Payable (AP), leading to delays in the AP process and potentially damaging vendor relationships.
 The average cycle time for processing a single invoice manually is 25 days.

 Lack of insight